peteroupc/MailLib/api/com.upokecenter.text.NormalizingCharacterInput.md

 **Throws:**

-* <code>NullPointerException</code> - The parameter "charList" is null.
+* <code>java.lang.NullPointerException</code> - The parameter "charList" is null.

 ### IsNormalized
-    @Deprecated public static boolean IsNormalized​(List<Integer> charList, Normalization form) Deprecated.
+    @Deprecated public static boolean IsNormalized​(java.util.List<java.lang.Integer> charList, Normalization form) Deprecated.
-<div class='deprecationComment'>Either convert the list to a String or wrap it in an ICharacterInput and
- call the corresponding overload instead.</div>
+Either convert the list to a String or wrap it in an ICharacterInput and call the corresponding overload instead.

 **Parameters:**